 - 2 tsp Prepared Horseradish

-- Place the roasting pan, with juices, across two burners over medium heat.
-Add the set aside gravy mixture and bring to a boil.
+- Deglaze roasting pan with gravy base: Place the roasting pan, with juices, across two burners over medium heat.
+Add the set aside gravy mixture (from the step above) and bring to a boil.
 Cook for 2 minutes, while scraping up the brown bits stuck to the bottom of the roasting pan.

-Meanwhile, whisk the heavy cream, mustard, and horseradish in a small bowl.
+- Meanwhile, make flavorful cream for the gravy: In a small bowl, whisk together the heavy cream, mustard, and horseradish.
 Remove the saucepan from heat and whisk in the cream mixture.

 - Read this recipe ALL the way through before cooking!!

 - Recommended ordering method: Ask for the first cut (loin side) of the standing rib roast.
-One “bone” will feed 2 people, so a 3 bone roast will feed about 6.
+One “bone” will feed 2 people, so a 3 bone roast will feed about six people.